andreyvmnd/multilangual-mta/readme.md

-# Multilingual system for mta serverMultilingual system for mta server
+# Multilingual system for mta server